 - exists if set to true, the file or directory needs to exist for this value to be valid.
-If this is not required and a file does indeed not exist, then all further checks are silently skipped. - file_okay controls if a file is a possible value.

-- dir_okay controls if a directory is a possible value. - writable if true, a writable check is performed. - readable if true, a readable check is performed. - resolve_path if this is true, then the path is fully resolved before the value is passed onwards.
-This means that it's absolute and symlinks are resolved.
+If this is not required and a file does indeed not exist, then all further checks are silently skipped. - file_okay controls if a file is a possible value. - dir_okay controls if a directory is a possible value. - writable if true, a writable check is performed. - readable if true, a readable check is performed. - resolve_path if this is true, then the path is fully resolved before the value is passed onwards.
+This means that it's absolute and symlinks are resolved. - allow dash If this is set to True, a single dash to indicate standard streams is permitted. - type optionally a string type that should be used to represent the path.
+The default is None which means the return value will be either bytes or unicode depending on what makes most sense given the input data Click deals with.

-'''

-class click.Choice (choices)
+class click .
+Choice (choices)

-'''

-The choice type allows a value to checked against a fixed set of supported values.
-All of these values have to be integers.
+The choice type allows a value to be checked against a fixed set of supported values.
+All of these values have to be strings.